JobKeeper Payment - Oct 2020 Update

 On Friday 14 August it was announced that employees that were employed before 1 July 2020 may now be eligible for Job keeper for August and September more information can be found here: Your Eligible Employees

-With the ATO (Australian Taxation office) opening up JobKeeper applications and encouraging eligible business to sign up, we are hoping to see some relief to the stress you and your small businesses are under.
+With the ATO (Australian Taxation office) opening up JobKeeper applications and encouraging eligible businesses to sign up, we are hoping to see some relief to the stress you and your small businesses are under.

 The government estimates that 6 million workers will receive this payment.
 But with so much information rapidly changing, many business owners, especially sole traders are confused and struggling with how to apply for Jobkeeper.
 To help with this I will aim to keep this blog up to date so you have a handy place to come and check information.
 I have also added a heap of helpful resources and fact sheets at the bottom of the blog.